-All of the injured fish species are important commercial and sport fishing resources.
-As such, increased management resolution has been necessary to effectively manage the resources so that harvest opportunities can continue to the extent possible without negatively impacting the recovery of damaged populations.
+All of the injured fish species considered at the workshop are important commercial and sport fishing resources.
+As such, increased management efforts have been necessary to effectively manage the fisheries so that harvest opportunities can continue to the extent possible without negatively impacting the recovery of injured populations.
 These types of management requirements were identified for several of the injured fish resources (Appendix B).
-The IWG felt that additional increments of management effort beyond the normal agency requirements should be considered general restoration projects.
+The IWG felt that additional increments of management effort beyond the normal agency requirements should be considered under the category of general restoration projects.

 Birds.
-The Birds IWG discussed the status and research priorities for the non-recovering bird resources: common murre, marbled murrelet, pigeon guillemot, and harlequin duck.
+The Birds IWG discussed the status and research priorities for the nonrecovering bird resources: common murre, marbled murrelet, pigeon guillemot, and harlequin duck.
 This group considered a list of six major factors that may be limiting the recovery of these species.
 Four of the six were categorized as ecosystem processes: food limitation, predation, nest site limitations, and disease.
 The other two were oil toxicity (impacts of oiling, including behavioral changes due to population structure shifts); and human disturbance (including incidental catch in fisheries).

-The factors identified as influencing recovery for murres, murrelets, and guillemots, species that feed largely on pelagic forage fishes (capelin, herring, and sandlance), were very different from the harlequin duck, which forages almost exclusively in the intertidal.
-The high-priority research issues for the former group were ecosystem processes: climate/oceanography, prey limitation, and predation.
-For all three of these species, climatically-driven shifts in the composition of prey species are hypothesized to control population levels, productivity, overwinter survival, and distribution.
+The factors identified as influencing recovery for murres, murrelets, and guillemots - species that feed largely on pelagic forage fishes (capelin, herring, and sandlance), were very different from the harlequin duck, which forages almost exclusively in the intertidal.
+The high priority research issues for the former group were ecosystem processes: climate/oceanography, prey limitation, and predation.
+For all three of these species, climatically-induced shifts in the composition of prey species are hypothesized to control population levels, productivity, overwinter survival, and distribution.
 Predation of eggs and nestlings is an alternate hypotheses for the lack of recovery of these resources.
-Mammalian and/or avian predation is considered a high- priority issue for murres and murrelets, and medium priority for guillemots.
-None of the factors under impacts of oiling or other anthropogenic factors were ranked as a high-priority issue for murres, murrelets, and guillemots (Table 2).
-Oiling of eggs was considered an issue of medium priority for guillemots, as were resource exploitation (incidental gillnet catch) and upland development (logging) impacts on marbled murrelets.
+Mammalian and/or avian predation is considered a high priority issue for murres and murrelets, and medium priority for guillemots.
+None of the factors under impacts of oiling or other anthropogenic factors were ranked as a high priority issue for murres, murrelets, and guillemots (Table 2).
+Oiling of eggs was considered an issue of medium priority for guillemots, as were resource exploitation (incidental gillnet catch).
+Upland development (logging) impacts were considered a medium priority factor for marbled murrelets.

-In contrast, the high-priority research issues for harlequin ducks were oil toxicity and recruitment processes.
-The breeding population of harlequin ducks in the western Prince William Sound has suffered consistent reproductive failure.
-The reasons for this chronic recruitment failure since the spill are unknown, but the leading hypothesis is that ingestion of oil-contaminated prey from foraging in oiled mussel beds has affected the reproductive success of the resident birds.
+In contrast, the high priority research issues for harlequin ducks were oil toxicity and recruitment processes.
+The breeding population of harlequin ducks in western Prince William Sound has suffered consistent reproductive failure.
+The reasons for this chronic recruitment failure since the spill is unknown, but the leading hypothesis is that ingestion of oil-contaminated prey from foraging in oiled mussel beds has affected the reproductive success of the resident birds.